twse/random-stuff/README.md

 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above

-**Fun fact:** Direct pull requests created for additions without form or modifications without replying to application acceptance message or both are closed with a comment (see fun fact in the second file entry in the index above) from the owner.
+**Fun fact:** Direct pull requests for additions without form or modifications without application acceptance message replies or both are closed by the owner with a comment (see fun fact in the second file entry in the index above).

 ## Protest pages (requires JavaScript; available in five versions)
 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages (his protest pages is his main page).